Sweet and Savoury Pursuits

 With so many variations possible for biscotti, it can be difficult to decide which ingredients to choose to flavour my biscotti recipes.

-This year, I opted for hazelnut, dark chocolate and dried cherries.
+This year, I opted for crunchy hazelnuts, dark chocolate and dried cherries.
 I kept the orange flavouring because it goes so well with chocolate, especially during the holiday season.

 Hazelnut Chocolate Biscotti displayed in gift box.